Direct Numerical Simulation of MILD Combustion: Mixing and Autoignition from Non-Premixed Streams: Key parameters and simulation setup

 where $\Delta U_{\mathrm{FA}}$ and $\Delta U_{\mathrm{HA}}$ are the bulk velocity differences between the fuel and air jets and between the hot products and air jets. $H$ is the characteristic jet width.
 For the hot products-air mixing dynamics, the reference width $H_{\mathrm{air}}$ is taken as the sum of the widths of the two air jets and the central fuel jet; $\nu$ is the kinematic viscosity for either fuel or air.
 The mixing time scales are defined as

 following Pope’s formulation~\cite{POPE}.
 The Damköhler numbers are the ratios between these mixing times and a representative chemical time $\tau_{\mathrm{chem}}$, obtained from 0D homogeneous reactor simulations, performed with FlameMaster~\cite{FLAMEMASTER}, over the 2D $(Z_\mathrm{fuel}, Z_\mathrm{hot})$ domain.
 This allows the 0D simulations to cover all the possible mixing conditions between the three streams.
 For each local composition, the ignition delay time was defined as the time required for the temperature to rise by $\SI{10}{K}$ above its initial value~\cite{Sabia2013}.
-The resulting 2D ignition delay time (IDT) map is shown in Fig.~\ref{fig:IDT}, where the red dashed line indicates the region of the mixture-fraction space where ignition occurs within the 0D reactor simulation time limit set equal to 250~ms (which is also the largest physical time reached among all the performed DNS).
+The resulting 2D ignition delay time (IDT) map is shown in Fig.~\ref{fig:IDT}, where the axes represent the parametric coordinates $\eta_1$ and $\eta_2$, with $\eta_1 = Z_{\mathrm{fuel}}$ and $\eta_2 = Z_{\mathrm{hot}}/(1-Z_{\mathrm{fuel}})$.
+This parametrization ensures that all compositions in the $[0,1]^2$ domain are physically admissible by construction.
+The red dashed line indicates the ignition boundary within the 0D reactor simulation time limit of 250~ms (which is also the largest physical time reached among all the performed DNS).